datacarpentry/image-processing/episodes/03-skimage-images.md

 > e.g. you will encounter an error if you try to run `skimage.colour.rgb2gray()`.
 > To account for this, we will use the US English spelling, `color`,
 > in example Python code throughout the lesson.
+> You will encounter a similar approach with "centre" and `center`.
 {: .callout }

 ~~~